aurimasmb/carbonoffsets/Offset Retailers/Cool Effect/whatscooking/whatscooking.md

 1. How and how often do you monitor that stoves are actually being used?
 2. Which biomass fuel savings test did you use?
+3. What are the emissions factors associated with the baseline stoves being used?
+How are these calculated?
+Where is the data coming from?
+4. How does the price of this project on Cool Effect compare to the price of stove project offsets in general?

 ## Notes